auxilincom/docker-compose-starter/README.md

 If image size is not an issue - I would recommend to keep same Dockerfile for both development and production environments.
 You might also want to look into [this](https://github.com/paralect/docker-compose-starter/issues/3) discussion

-## Demo

-[Ship](https://github.com/paralect/ship) using same approach, you might want to check it out for comlete demo.

 ## Change Log

 This project adheres to [Semantic Versioning](http://semver.org/).